 - 1. Ignite plasma.
 Perform wavelength calibration or torch alignments per instrument manufacturer recommendations. - 2.
 Allow the instrument to become thermally stable before beginning. - Ensure the following element and wavelength are selected in analytical method: a.
-Pb 220.353.

-One other Pb line, such as Pb 217.00, should be used to ensure spectral interferences are not occurring during analysis.

-- 4. An internal standard, such as 2 μ g/ml yttrium, is used. - 5.
-Perform calibration using calibration blank and at least 3 standards.
+Pb 220.353. - b.
+One other Pb line, such as Pb 217.00, should be used to ensure spectral interferences are not occurring during analysis. - 4.
+An internal standard, such as $2 \mu g/ml$ yttrium, is used. - 5.
+Perform calibration using calibration blank and at least three standards.
 Calibration should be performed a minimum of once a day when used for analysis, or each time the instrument is set up.
 Results for each standard should be within 5 percent of the true value, and the calibration blank should be < 5 times MDL.
 If the values do not fall within this range, recalibration is necessary. - 6.
 Analyze the QCS after the calibration and before any samples.
-The analyzed value of Pb should be within ± 10 percent of the expected value.
-If Pb value is outside the ± 10 percent limit, recalibration is required. - a.
+The analyzed value of Pb should be within ±10 percent of the expected value.
+If Pb value is outside the ±10 percent limit, recalibration is required. - a.
 At least one LRB must be analyzed with each sample set.
 If the Pb value exceeds 10 times the MDL, laboratory or reagent contamination should be expected.
 The source of the contamination should be identified and resolved before continuing analyses.
-The LRBs should be the same acid concentrations as added to the sample and should be taken through the same digestion procedure. - 7.
-At least one certified reference material (CRM) should be analyzed with each batch of samples.
+The LRBs should be the same acid concentrations as added to the sample and should be taken through the same digestion procedure. - At least one certified reference material (CRM) should be analyzed with each batch of samples.
 The CRM should be a similar material as the test specimen with a known amount of Pb.
 Analyte recoveries should be within ±20 percent of expected values.
-If recoveries are outside this limit, the source of the problem should be identified and resolved before continuing analyses. - 8.
-Dilute any samples that have Pb values exceeding 1.5 times the high calibration standard, and reanalyze.
+If recoveries are outside this limit, the source of the problem should be identified and resolved before continuing analyses.